zdxiaoda/ml-fastvlm-webui/README.md

 ```

 ## Acknowledgements

-Our codebase is built using multiple opensource contributions, please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details.
+This codebase builds upon multiple open-source contributions.
+Please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details from the original project.

 ## License

-Please check out the repository [LICENSE](LICENSE) before using the provided code and
-[LICENSE_MODEL](LICENSE_MODEL) for the released models.
+Please check out the repository [LICENSE](LICENSE) before using the provided code and [LICENSE_MODEL](LICENSE_MODEL) for the released models (if applicable to the models you download).